Plane makes emergency landing at Dulles airport in Virginia

 DULLES, Va.
-(AP) — A Delta Connection flight has made an emergency landing at Dulles International Airport after the pilot reported landing gear problems.
+(AP) — A Delta Connection flight has made an emergency landing at Dulles International Airport after the pilot reported landing-gear problems.

 The Washington Post reported that the plane was flying from New York to Richmond, Virginia, when it landed Tuesday afternoon.